bjsonnen/homelab/README.md

 In my free time I'm running an enterprise Kubernetes cluster on my home server.
 I'm using it for learning and playing around.
 Using GitOps with a public repo forces me to think about security, backups, scalability and maintenance.

-All apps are deployed via GitOps and FluxCD.
+All apps are deployed via GitOps and [FluxCD](https://fluxcd.io/).
+I picked FluxCD over [ArgoCD](https://argoproj.github.io/) because it forces me to use the CLI and not a web interface.
 Some apps are usable outside my local network.
-This is done with Cloudflare Tunnel.
+This is done with [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).

 ## Principles